ashgonzales/beethoven-and-co/README.md

 ## Project Description

-This informational application allows users search up different classical composers by name, as well as browse some famous works.
+This informational application allows users search up different classical composers by name, by time period, as well as browse some random works.

 ## API and Data Sample

-**Open Opus:** Open source database for classical composers and work.
+**Open Opus:** Open source database for classical composers and work (https://openopus.org/)

 **Sample JSON:**
 ```json